querqy/chorus-elasticsearch-edition/README.md

 1. Keycloak apparently does not run on Apple M1 chips with the pre-built images.
 If the Keycloak authentication for Quepid is not used this issue will not be experienced.
 For a workaround please follow these instructions: https://github.com/docker/for-mac/issues/5310#issuecomment-877653653They
 They have been successfully tested with Keycloak 16.1.1.
-2. RRE is unable to communicate successfully with the secured Elasticsearch instance.
-Turn off basic auth in Elasticsearch when planning to use RRE.
-3. SMUI is a search management UI designed to work with Solr.
+2. SMUI is a search management UI designed to work with Solr.
 We provided scripts for basic functionality with Elasticsearch but there are limitations.
 A future Kata will outline what's possible and what's not.

 Of course, contributions are welcome to improve Chorus - The Elasticsearch Edition!